KNOXVILLE, Tenn. — Volunteer Ministry Center has opened a new low-barrier shelter on North Broadway for Knoxville's homeless community.

 "This shelter will serve as another important connection between people experiencing homelessness and outreach workers at VMC and other service providers," said Michael Dunthorn, coordinator of Knoxville's Office on Homelessness.

-Renovations are set to be completed later this year.
 The overnight emergency shelter will provide between 40 and 45 beds to people experiencing homelessness, according to the city.